merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 4. You will need to install the GSL library (www.gnu.org/software/gsl/).
 Again, for Linux:

-  sudo apt-get install libgsl0-dev
+  sudo apt-get install libgsl-dev

 and use HomeBrew on Mac.

+5. You will need to install the cmake library.
+Again, for Linux:

+  sudo apt-get install cmake

+and use HomeBrew on Mac.

-5. You should now be able to build the executable by navigating to the 'MalariaSimulation' directory with
+6. You should now be able to build the executable with the following steps

+6a.
+After you have cloned or downloaded the source code repository, in the main root folder type

+  cd cmake
+  mkdir build
-  cd MalariaSimulation
+  cd build

-and typing
+  cmake ..

+and this should generate the makefiles that you will need for compilation

+6b.
+Now type

-  make -j 1 CONF=Release
+  make -j 1

-which is a case sensitive command.
 You can substitute "-j 2" or "-j 3" above if you want to use more than one processor for building the project.
 The build should just take a few minutes.
+Hopefully, you will not see any error messages.

+6c.
+Now type

+  cd bin
+  ./MaSim

+and this should display some messages to the console telling you how the executable file "MaSim" should be used and what options you can place on the command line.